LarryVincent/customer-class/content/podcasts/podcast-1.md

 date = 2020-07-27T03:50:56Z
 pre_head = "Episode 01"
 tags = ["Podcast"]
-teaser = "Listen to the first episode of the course podcast.
-Our guest, SoulCycle co-founder Julie Rice, sets the stage on the value of a great customer experience and the insights managers overlook." title = "Finding the Soul of Your Customers" rp_embed = "https://embed.radiopublic.com/e?if=the-customer-class-GAV0rN&ge=s1!b1ad16638a97f295782831ca1fe333631a7f3373"
+teaser = "In the first episode in the series, SoulCycle co-founder Julie Rice sets the stage on the value of a great customer experience and shares insights many managers overlook." title = "Finding the Soul of Your Customers" rp_embed = "https://embed.radiopublic.com/e?if=the-customer-class-GAV0rN&ge=s1!b1ad16638a97f295782831ca1fe333631a7f3373"